-The anniversary classes, here in the UK this December, were used to raise awareness of ongoing Bhopal Disaster-related issues, and the work of Sambhavna, as well as to raise vital funds to help support the work of the Clinic and we hope this is the start of even greater things to come.
+Yoga For Bhopal events, here in the UK at the disaster’s 33rd anniversary in December, were used to raise awareness of ongoing Bhopal Disaster-related issues, and the work of the Sambhavna Clinic, as well as to raise vital funds to help support its work.
+We hope the interest shown in both the events here in the UK, and in the work of Sambhavna, marks the start of even greater things to come.

 On Friday 1st December, Adele Robertson held a successful event at the Pilton Working Men’s’ Club, in Somerset, where she led a yoga session including postures designed to help with breathing and meditation practices and to awaken compassion and the heart centre.
 The class was followed by refreshments and a showing of the short film ‘Sambhavna’ which explains a little about the Bhopal Disaster and the work of the Sambhavna Clinic.

 Our Yoga for Bhopal T-shirt was keenly promoted at the event and Adele and friends can be seen at the centre of the picture wearing theirs!

 Our thanks go to Adele, for all her hard work, The Pilton Working Men’s’ Club for the use of their venue, long-standing supporter Fiona Case, along with everybody who contributed or participated.

 This was a gentle session of asana and pranayama to restore energy and soothe the nervous system and was followed by a showing of the Sambhavna film with Indian snacks and warming chai provided.

 On a freezing York night, Laura felt a spirit of real support and great motivation among the group and, on the back of it all, Laura has persuaded one of their senior teachers, Kirsten Agar Ward, to donate 20% of her takings from a class in York at the beginning of February: CLICK